 - In Ore-sama Teacher, Mafuyu is a plain looking tomboy surrounded by handsome Rag Tag Bunch Of Misfits.
 The main cast is changing very slowly into a Balanced Harem.
 At the moment, Okegawa and Kenkawa have crushes on Mafuyu, who is still Oblivious to Love.

-- The version of Buttercup from Power Puff Girls Z (known as Kaoru Matsubara in the original and Buttercup in the dub) is even more of a tomboy than the original western animation version.
-She is rarely seen wearigng clothes that aren't knee length shorts, a baseball cap, and a sports shirt.
+- The version of Buttercup from Demashita!
+Powerpuff Girls Z (known as Kaoru Matsubara in the original and Buttercup in the dub) is even more of a tomboy than the original Western animation version.
+She is rarely seen wearing clothes that aren't knee length shorts, a baseball cap, and a sports shirt.
 The only time she isn't wearing something like that was in a rabid imagination of Princess Morbucks or during her initial turn to her Powerpuff form where she wears a skirt, although the required skirt sent her into a mad rage which was only quelled by her breaking nearly everything.
 Additionally, the series makes it clear she loves sports, especially soccer, is rougher and rowdier than the other two girls (refusing to partake in a few ventures due to the excessive femininity), and nearly driving Ken to total exhaustion when she pretends to be his mother, which seems to entail waking him up early and forcing him to jog for a mile (much more akin to a father or a coach than a mother).

 - Love Lab has Riko Kurahashi, who is so tough and uninterested in feminine things that most boys don't register that she is a girl.